cosmos/sdk-tutorials/academy/3-ibc/index.md

 Ever wondered how cross-chain communication is possible?
 Get a fast introduction to the world of the Inter-Blockchain Communication Protocol (IBC).

 Learn more about the transportation, authentication, and ordering layer of IBC and take a deeper dive into how token transfers between chains become possible.
-Finally, have a quick look at interchain accounts and the tools that are available to visualize networks of chains connected with IBC.
+Finally, have a quick look at Interchain accounts and the tools that are available to visualize networks of chains connected with IBC.

 ![](/planet-collection.svg)